1990 - Developments in the sport of BMX.

 November 1990, first issue of BMX World Magazine came out.

 December 10th - 31st.
-GD organized the 1st UNIVERSITY of BMX trainingcamp in Orlando-Florida and his riders participated in the NBL Christmas Classic - Columbus, Ohio - USA.
+Gerrit Does organized the 1st.
+UNIVERSITY of BMX trainingcamp in Orlando-Florida and his riders participated in the NBL Christmas Classic - Columbus, Ohio - USA.

 GD introducing European top BMX riders to the USA and showing those riders the way around in the USA.
 In total 24 persons from 6 countries among which Bas de Bever, Dale Holmes and Christophe Leveque.
 For more details read the following report written by Rich Bartlett for BMX PLUS: